RizeLabs/encifher-docs/docs/tutorials/one-click-deploy.md

 ### Some common issues

-- In case if you do not see your account loaded in remix after selecting **"Injected Provider - MetaMask"**.
+- In case if you do not see your account loaded in remix even after selecting **"Injected Provider - MetaMask"**.
 Then just select the environment as **"Custom - External Http Provider"**.
 And add this rpc url `https://rpc.encifher.io`.

 - If you have trouble getting tokens to deploy feel free to dm me [here](https://t.me/@creator5923)